nsg/immich-distribution/README.md

 | Postgres | Relational database used by Immich |
 | Redis | Fast key-value database used by Immich |
 | HAProxy | Service that proxies traffic to Immich web and server |

+## Contribute

+Feel free to contribute changes and open issues.
+I will happily merge changes that do not change the scope of this project.
+An easy way to help me are:

+* Use the software and report issues
+* Write well written issues with a lot of information, respond to follow up messages
+* Help other people

+## Backup

+Upstream Immich has the follow nice message on it's webpage.
+I concur, this is an new experimental package of an new fast moving software.
+Backup people!
+Do not blame me if this eats your data.

+> ⚠️ The project is under very active development.
+Expect bugs and changes.
+Do not use it as the only way to store your photos and videos!

+## License

+All files in this repository are released under the MIT license.
+Upstream Immich is also licensed under the [MIT](https://github.com/immich-app/immich/blob/main/LICENSE) license.